+It's always good to have a plan, right?
 Determine how much money your organization needs to accomplish your goal, when it's needed, and estimate costs for fundraising initiatives.
-Allow participants to set personal and team goals to instill motivation.
+If you're planning a peer-to-peer or crowdfunding campaign, allow participants to set personal and team goals to instill motivation.
 Run your fundraiser like a small business.
 Create a written project plan that spells out goals and outlines roles and responsibilities.
 Assign motivated individuals into managing roles and equip them with the tools to do a great job.

-Create a list of potential donors and approach them for support.
+Create a list of potential donors and sponsors and approach them for support.
 This list can include local businesses, colleagues and co-workers, friends and family.
-Suggest a minimum amount depending on the group you reach out to.
-For example, individual donations range from $10 - $50, Businesses typically contribute $100 - $1000.
-Utilize your networks for reaching these sources!
-Send an email blast to friends and family with a personalized web page where donations can be made online!
+Suggest a minimum amount depending on the group you reach out to for support.
+For example, individual donations range from $20 - $50, businesses typically contribute $100 - $1000 or more.
+Utilize your networks and Social Media for reaching these sources.
+Send an email blast to friends and family with a personalized webpage where donations can be made online.
 Post a link to your fundraiser on your Facebook page.
-Create flyers to hand out to your neighbors or distribute at work, etc.
+Create flyers to hand out to your neighbors or distribute at work.

-Start planning months in advance (if possible) as there are many items on your checklist including:
+The most successful fundraising groups start planning several months in advance, as there are many items on your checklist including:

 - Recruiting participants and volunteers

 - Soliciting sponsorships and in-kind donations

 - Producing flyers, press releases and promotional materials

 - Determining event logistics such as date & location